willhowes/makers_portfolio_and_notes/week_8_9.md

 * In terms of having a class in Rails, when you set up the model, the class's attributes are determined by the rows that are in that class's databases.
 For example, if you have set up a ```User``` model

 * sign-up, etc in Rails: https://www.railstutorial.org/book/sign_up

+### Careers workshop
+* Process about persuading an employer to give you an interview more important than your CV.
+- LinkedIn, twitter, events, etc. Find a company you want to work for...
+- Still have to have a CV though...
+* If there's a company you really want to work for then let careers team know.